testingForTrust/tft0/README.md

 2. These files are the starting point if one wishes to have a look at.
 The research citations and documentations have been provided wherever necessary in these files.
 3. UserModel files need to be created by users like ML Developers/Data scientists for validating with respect to methods as per aforementioned files.
 4. Includes a .whl file to install using "pip".
-5. Please refer the guide(pdf file) for installation instructions & usage details.
+5. Please refer the guide(TFT_UserGuide_v1.5.pdf) in this repo, for installation instructions & usage details.

 Please write to the authors for any queries.
 # Authors' Distribution List:
 TFTAuthors
 # Demo Video Link:
+To be updated.